geocomPP/sdvwR/Section3_Spatial_Dataviz.md

 spatial data since it is conceptually the same as map layers in Geographical Information Systems (GIS).

+First ensure that the necessary packages are installed and that R is in the correct working directory (see above).
-First load the libraries required for this section:
+Then load the packages used in this section.

 ```r
 library(rgdal)